JSMonk/exception-handling/proposals/exception-handling/Exceptions.md

 thrown.
 The exception can be any exception known by the WebAssembly module, or it may an unknown exception that was thrown by a called imported function.

-One of the problems with exception handling is that both WebAssembly and an embedder have different notions of what exceptions are, but both must be aware of the other.
+One of the problems with exception handling is that both WebAssem embedder have different notions of what exceptions are, but both must be aware of the other.